hershagustin/hershagustin/README.md

 - 👨‍💻 All of my projects are available at [https://hershagustin.com/](https://hershagustin.com/)

 ⚡When I’m not coding, you might catch me:
-- 🏃‍♂️ Running away from deadlines (just kidding… mostly)
+- 🏃‍♂️ Running (if I can find the time)
 - 🎻 Jamming on my violin
 - 🛍️ Designing digital goodies for my Etsy shop
 - 💻 Geeking out at tech workshops to stay sharp